 Are Open-Back Headphones Good For Gaming?

-It is also worth citing that these headphones allow for better surrounding awareness, a neat safety, and a communicative feature for competitive and casual gamers alike if you want to hear enemies long before they hear you.
+It is also worth citing that these headphones allow for better-surrounding awareness, neat safety, and a communicative feature for competitive and casual gamers alike if you want to hear enemies long before they hear you.

 Do Open-Back Headphones Offer Better Sound Quality Than Closed-Back Headphones?